 PROVIDE AN AFFIDAVIT OF MAILING confirming notification to abutting property owners including those across any street adjoining the proposed project to be mailed no later than 5 days prior to the meeting for subdivisions and 10 days for site plans.
 Town will provide applicants with public hearing notice to be mailed.

 THE TOWN'S ONLINE WEBGIS SYSTEM allows easy abutter download to Excel.
 See VIDEO LINK for instructions on how to utilize the Cortlandt WebGIS system for abbuters.
 Incomplete notification to area residents may require the PB to adjourn or requirement re-advertisement of the public hearing.
-Provide an affidavit mailing to be signed and returned to the Planning Division prior to the Planning Board Public Hearing date.
+Provide an affidavit mailing to be signed and returned to the Planning Department prior to the Planning Board Public Hearing date.

 After the close of the Public Hearing as per NYS Town Law, the Planning Board is required to approve, disapprove or approve with modifications the project within 62 days.
 With mutual consent of the applicant, this 62 day time period may be extended to provide additional time.